 The problem with this import method is that the part of the statement that we use won’t disclose your commissions for each individual leg as opposed to the first import option.
 You will have to set your commissions beforehand and check the box “Add default commissions” when importing using this method or track gross pnl only.
 Also, it may give you a loss in one leg and a profit in another giving you false win ratio metrics.

 If you only trade simple strategies like weeklys and verticals or simple buy and sells, always use the first import option because it will also track your exact commission costs.

-At Trademetria, you can tag your trades with the options strategy was used.
+At Trademetria, you can tag your trades with the options strategy used.
 By doing so, you will know what strategies are performing best.

-Now, let’s say you use Tastyworks and you want to track the pnl of your advanced options strategies like a butterfly.
+Now, let’s say you use Tastyworks and you want to track the pnl of your advanced options strategies like a butterfly or simpler spreads.
 Tastyworks won’t disclose what options strategy you used and as you can see in the image below, it’s hard to spot your butterfly trade.
 In this case, import your trades as you normally would.
 Then, go to your trades page, click manage trades, select “tag multiple trades at once”, select all your butterfly related trades, hit apply and it will ask you to name your strategy.
 Type butterfly.
 Now your options trade is properly categorized and identified and you can run reports based on these tags to find out if your strategies are working.
 In the image below, you can see all the butterfly trades even without your broker telling us what strategy you traded.

 How to expire or assign options